 Q: How long does it take to achieve accreditation?

-A: Accreditation is typically a three-year process that involves Alliant submitting documentation about every aspect of their MSW program.
+A: Accreditation is typically a three-year process.
 A CSWE Commissioner reviews the documentation to see whether the program is eligible to progress to the next stage of assessments.

 Q: How will the CSWE evaluate The Alliant MSW program?

-A: The CSWE will evaluate Alliant on four key components that comprise the integrated curriculum of an MSW program: the program mission statement and goals, its explicit curriculum, its implicit curriculum, and its assessment methods.
-The CSWE also evaluates if the program will prepare students to fulfill nine key Core Competencies that are central to the practice of effective social work.
+A: The CSWE evaluated Alliant on four key components that comprise the integrated curriculum of an MSW program: the program mission statement and goals, its explicit curriculum, its implicit curriculum, and its assessment methods.
+The CSWE also evaluated if the program prepares students to fulfill nine key Core Competencies that are central to the practice of effective social work.

 Sources